Needlesslord/PaintWars_by_BrainDeadStudios/Docs/TDD.md

 ## Introduction

-"GAME NAME" is an isometric single player RTS game featuring a campaign with playable units, buildable structures and manageable resources where the player will have to fight against waves of enemies trying to destroy their base.
+"Paint Wars" is an isometric single player RTS game featuring a campaign with playable units, buildable structures and manageable resources where the player will have to fight against waves of enemies trying to destroy their base.
 The language used will be C++.
 For more about the game check out our [GDD](GDD.md).

 #### Development Team: